-Pursuant to executive agreements in effect as of July 31, 2014, entered into by each Named Executive Officer (except for Mr. Henrickson) and the Company, in the event that the employment of Messrs.
-Ryu, Polelle or Roza or Mses.
-Blasing or Hung are terminated without cause (as defined in the applicable executive agreements), and subject to such executive officer delivering a fully effective release of claims, he or she will be entitled to cash severance equal to: (i) one times in the case of Mr. Ryu; 0.5 times in the case of Mr. Polelle and Mses.
-Blasing and Hung and 0.25 times in the case of Mr. Roza, the executive officer's then current base salary and (ii) one times in the case of Mr. Ryu and 0.5 times in the case of Mses.
-Blasing and Hung, the executive officer's target annual bonus, payable over 12 months in the case of Mr. Ryu; six months in the case of Mses.
-Blasing and Hung; and in a lump sum in the case of Messrs.
-Polelle and Roza.
-In addition, Mr. Ryu and Mses.
-Blasing and Hung will be entitled to a monthly payment equal to our contribution towards health insurance for 12 months in the case of Mr. Ryu and six months in the case of Mses.
-Blasing and Hung.
+Pursuant to Executive Agreements entered into by each Named Executive Officer, in the event that the employment of the Named Executive Officers is terminated without cause (as defined in the applicable executive agreements), and subject to such executive officer delivering a fully effective release of claims, he or she will be entitled to cash severance equal to: (i) one times in the case of Mr. Ryu; and 0.5 times in the case of Messrs.
+Hart, Kheirolomoom and Roza and Mses.
+Blasing and Hung, the executive officer's then current base salary and (ii) for Mr. Ryu, one times his target annual bonus and for Messrs.
+Hart, Kheirolomoom and Roza and Mses.
+Blasing and Hung, the amount of standard cash severance such executive officer is entitled to under the Company's then current severance practices (which provides for two weeks' base salary in lieu of notice and two weeks' base salary for each completed year of service, up to a maximum of 10 weeks' base salary), payable in each case in a lump sum.
+In addition, each executive will be entitled to either continued health insurance coverage or a lump sum cash payment equal to the monthly contributions that the Company would make to provide health insurance to such executive, in each case for 12 months for Mr. Ryu, for the number of weeks of base salary that the executive's severance amount is equal to, for Messrs.
+Kheirolomoom and Roza and Mses.
+Blasing Hung, and for six months for Mr. Hart.